Isaac Griffin: Early life and career

 Isaac Griffin (great-grandfather of Eugene McLanahan Wilson and great-great-grandfather of Charles Hudson Griffin) was born in Kent County in the Delaware Colony.
 He moved to Fayette County, Pennsylvania, and was engaged in agricultural pursuits.

 Revolutionary War

 He was commissioned a captain during the American Revolutionary War.

 Political career

 He appointed justice of the peace in 1794 and was elected a member of the Pennsylvania House of Representatives in 1807 and served four terms.

 Congress

 Griffin was elected as a Democrat-Republican to the Thirteenth Congress to fill the vacancy caused by the death of John Smilie.
 He was reelected to the Fourteenth Congress.
 He was an unsuccessful candidate for reelection in 1816 to the Fifteenth Congress.

 Death

 He died from the effects of a fall from a wagon, on his estate in Nicholson Township, Pennsylvania, on October 12, 1827.
-Interment on what was known as the old Woods farm in Nicholson Township.
+Interment on what was known as the Britt Farm in Nicholson Township.